🧡 Skip to main content🔍 Skip to search

 Log file location option allows setting up the path in which log files are stored on disk.

-Additionally, user can change the maximum number of messages shown by Log Manager and select whether Log Manager appears in the taskbar or not.
+Additionally, the user can change the maximum number of messages shown by the Log Manager and select whether Log Manager appears in the taskbar or not.

 Conclusion